Mutexes

 println(n)

-}In the code above, synchronization between coroutines is achieved by using mutex.
+}In the code above, synchronization between coroutines is achieved by using a mutex.
 Thanks to Mutex, only one coroutine can continue executing the relevant function at a time, and the others are waiting to take over the lock.
 This means that another coroutine cannot continue execution until one coroutine has completely completed its execution.
-In this way, race condition is prevented.
+In this way, a race condition is prevented.